The lady on the phone sounded harassed.

 “Bonnie and I are having great fun with the Sit Game - all round the house and outside too.
 Feels like she’s listening better and I’m more relevant to her when there’s distractions (and she’s a working cocker spaniel with a history of pulling like a train!).”

 “Really enjoying the Workshop.
 Willow now getting so much better and more eye contact.
 Thank you for all your time and hard work putting this together.”

 “I was amazed at the results encountered during your 5-day workshop and could not wait to get started on this course*.”

 Scott & Gabriel and Gizmo

 *What course is Scott talking about?
 Our new online Puppy and Dog Courses!

 Want to join us and get results like this?
-Join the waiting list here for my new online Puppy Course!
 Yes - as you can see above, you CAN learn all this online, and transform your life with your dog.

-Any minute now the course will be open for enrolment and you’ll be able to check out the course for yourself before jumping in.
+The course is now open for enrolment and you’ll be able to check out the course for yourself before jumping in.

 Got an older dog that you need a bit of help with?
-There’ll also be a course specially designed for the dog just out of puppyhood.
-Get on our waiting list now!
+There’s also a course specially designed for the dog just out of puppyhood.